Magnolia Springs, Alabama: Post-incorporation

 The town council initially served without salary, but voted in February 2008 to grant the incoming council members salaries of $100 per month.
 Initially, the ordinance would have provided salaries of $200 a month for the mayor and $100 for council members, but this was altered to comply with tax reporting laws.
 A previous measure to pay the mayor and council salaries of $50 a month failed to pass on a 3–3 vote.

-The council moved into new quarters in November 2007.
+The council moved into new quarters around September–October 2007.

 The town contracts with the Baldwin County Sheriff's Department for its law enforcement services.

 The town is considering annexing parcels within a three-mile radius that would eventually increase the population by 11,000 residents.

+Education

+The school district is Baldwin County Public Schools.

 Natural resources

 The Magnolia River is an important resource for the area's residents.
 As of 2007, activists were seeking to have it named as an Outstanding Alabama Water, which is the state's highest environmental protection status.
 "The river is, if you would, the lifeblood of the whole community," Mayor Charles Houser told the Press-Register in 2008.
 "Whether you're using it for recreation or for whatever else, the river and its health has an impact on the whole community."
 If it were approved, it would be the third river in the county to enjoy such protection.

 The town has declared itself a bird sanctuary.
 It is working toward renovating the park from which the town derived its name.